thabat12/TetraNet/README.md

 ## Web Application

-We utilized the Python Flask back-end framework to make API calls to Azure's machine learning and cloud services, providing an efficient method of conducting analysis on the footage.
+We created an extensive front-end and back-end application to display the data like Google Maps location video, and fire simulation, utilizing the Google Maps API.

-## Utilizing Azure Machine Learning and Cloud Services
+Furthermore, we utilized the Python Flask back-end framework to make API calls to Azure's machine learning and cloud services, providing an efficient method of conducting analysis on the footage.

 ## Practical Applications & Future Implications